Generalized Ricci flow I: Higher derivatives estimates for compact manifolds: Generalization

 \section{Generalization}

 In this section, we generalize the main results in Sec.
 4 and Sec.
-5 to a kind of generalized Ricci flow in which the local existence has been established [5]. \\
+5 to a kind of generalized Ricci flow in which the local existence has been established \cite{HHKL}.

-Let $(M,g_{ij}(x))$ be an $n$-dimensional compact Riemannian manifold and let $A=\{A_{i}\}$ and $B=\{B_{ij}\}$ denote a $1$-form and $2$-form respectively.
+Let $(M,g_{ij}(x))$ be an $n$-dimensional closed Riemannian manifold and let $A=\{A_{i}\}$ and $B=\{B_{ij}\}$ denote a one form and two form respectively.
 Set $F=dA$ and $H=dB$.
-The authors in [5] proved that there exists a constant $T>0$ such that the evolution equations
+The authors in \cite{HHKL} proved that there exists a constant $T>0$ such that the evolution equations